"Creating Your Own Command Interpreter: Main Concepts Guide: Simple Shell - Part 3"

 What is EOF / “end-of-file” ?

-is a constant defined in the standard I/O library header file stdio.h
+EOF is a constant defined in the standard I/O library header file stdio.h.
+It is usually defined as -1.

 #include <stdio.h>